aayrm5/BigData/HBase - NoSQL/HBase-basics.md

 3. Only CRUD operations could be performed, cannot perform Joins, GroupBy, OrderBy.
 This is why data needs to be self contained in one row.
 4. ACID Compliance - HBase provides ACID compliance at row level.
 Whenever we are trying to update multiple columns for a single row, then either all of them are updated or none of them are updated. *Updates to multiple rows are not Atomic*

+### How data is laid out in HBase:

+HBase has 4-dimensional Data Model
+1. Row Key
+2. Column Family
+3. Column
+4. Timestamp

+`Row Key` - A unique identifier for each record.
+Internally represented as a byte array.
+Sorted in Ascending order. <br>
+`Columns` are logically grouped into `Column Families`.
+Later you can name this column family.
+E.g: columns dept, grade & title are grouped together under work column family.
+Each Column Family is stored in a separate data file. <br>
+`Timestamp` shows the versioning of a record and fetches an updated record whenever it is queried with latest timestamp.